Skip to content

 Revoke an agent

-Permanently disable an agent.
-Active sessions are terminated, the API key is invalidated, and the agent cannot reconnect:
+Disable an agent.
+Active sessions are terminated, the API key is invalidated, and the agent cannot reconnect until restored:

 kruxos agent revoke deploy-bot